alkacon/opencms-docker/README.md

 You can follow the installation process with `docker compose logs -f opencms`.

-*When upgrading it is strongly recommended to remove the folder `WEB-INF/index` after the upgrade and recreate the indexes after the upgrade since the Solr version might be updated.*
+*It is recommended to remove the* `/container/webapps/ROOT/WEB-INF/index` *folder after upgrade and do a full Solr reindex.*

-## Connecting to different database management systems / Custom setup properties
+## Support for other databases

+OpenCms uses a special configuration file called [setup.properties](https://github.com/alkacon/opencms-core/blob/master/src-setup/org/opencms/setup/setup.properties.example) to establish a database connection.

-You can use the image to install against other DBMS than MariaDB by providing a custom setup properties file.
+In order to connect to a database other than MariaDB, this image supports connection via a custom *setup.properties* file.

-The file has to be mounted as volume to the container directly in the root folder as `/custom-setup.properties`.
+The file must be named `custom-setup.properties` and must be available in the root folder of the docker container.

+An example setup for PostgreSQL can be found [here](https://github.com/alkacon/opencms-docker/tree/master/compose/postgres).

+For more information on the DB configuration options, see the [OpenCms documentation](https://documentation.opencms.org/opencms-documentation/server-administration/headless-installation/).

-If you the custom file, the setup relevant environment variables `DB_HOST, DB_USER, DB_PASSWD, DB_NAME, OPENCMS_COMPONENTS, SERVER_URL` will simply be ignored.
+Note: when using a custom configuration file, the environment variables `DB_HOST, DB_USER, DB_PASSWD, DB_NAME, OPENCMS_COMPONENTS, SERVER_URL` are ignored.

-An example configuration is found under `compose/postgres/docker-compose.yml`.

-NOTE: *The feature is experimental*.

 ## Building the image